hghmn/architecture-center/docs/reference-architectures/sap/index.md

 ![0][0]

 > [!NOTE]
-> - SAP HANA is certified for production OLAP workloads on Azure GS5-series virtual machines.
-This reference architecture is for Azure virtual machines in the G-series and M-series and differs from [SAP HANA on Azure Large Instances][azure-large-instances].
 > - Deploying this reference architecture requires appropriate licensing of SAP products and other non-Microsoft technologies.
-> - For information about the partnership between Microsoft and SAP, see [SAP HANA on Azure][sap-hana-on-azure].
+For information about the partnership between Microsoft and SAP, see [SAP HANA on Azure][sap-hana-on-azure].
 >

 ## Architecture